Donald Rukare: Committee memberships

 Rukare is a former national swimmer and currently holds a number of sports positions including Chairperson of the National Council of Sports, former President of the Uganda Swimming Federation, Vice President of the African Swimming Federation (CANA), International Swimming Federation (FINA) Bureau member representing Africa, former board chair of Special Olympics Uganda, the Secretary General of the Uganda Olympic Committee.
 He is also an arbitrator of the International Court of Arbitration for Sport (CAS), a panel member of the results management panel of the Regional Anti-Doping Agency (RADO), a member of the Commonwealth Games Federation Ethics Commission and is a MEMOS Professor, teaching Governance and Sports Management on the IOC MEMOS Master's program in addition to an International Olympic Committee (IOC) consultant/advisor that has undertaken assignments for the IOC in Ghana, Kenya, Nigeria and Lesotho.
 Rukare is also a board member of World Voices a local Non-Government Organisation in Uganda that works in the Justice and human rights space.

 Other considerations

-Rukare has served as a consultant to the World Bank, African Union, Ireland Aid, Danida, International Law Institute.
+Rukare has served as a consultant to the World Bank, African Union, Ireland Aid, Danida, and the International Law Institute.
 He has written and published several articles on among others human rights, governance and personal branding that have featured in the print media in Uganda and has been invited to speak and present papers on governance, human rights and personal branding by various institutions across the world.